 He graduated from Karol Szymanowski Academy of Music in Katowice in class of Jan Kotula, receiving a medal Primus Inter Pares for the best graduate of the year.
 He was also studying at the Bern University of Arts in course Master of Arts Specialized in Music Performance - Soloist Diploma in class of Ruslan Lutsyk, which he graduated with distinction.

-He is a teacher at masterclasses in Bałoszyce and Nowy Sącz in Poland.
+He is a teacher at masterclasses in Nowy Sącz, Poland.

 He performed a Polish premiere of Frank Proto's Nine Variants on Paganini orchestral version together with Silesian Philharmonic conducted by Mirosław Jacek Błaszczyk.
-He also appeared as a soloist with orchestras like Münchenner Kammerorchester, Brandenburgisches Staatorchester Frankfurt, Orquestra Filharmonica de Navarra, Sinfonieorchester Biel-Solothurn, Zabrze Philharmonic and Archetti Chamber Orchestra.
+He also appeared as a soloist with orchestras like Münchenner Kammerorchester, Südwestdeutsches Kammerorchester Pforzheim, Brandenburgisches Staatorchester Frankfurt, Orquestra Filharmonica de Navarra, Sinfonieorchester Biel-Solothurn, Zabrze Philharmonic and String Orchestra of NOSPR.

 He cooperated, among the others, with Royal Concertgebouw Orchestra, Berner Symphonieorchester, Mannheimer Philharmoniker, Sinfonia Varsofia, Sinfonietta Cracovia, AUKSO Chamber Orchestra or the Orchestra of New Music.

 In 2018 he recieved a title of PhD in music, in 2021 his debut album "Contemporaty Sonatas for Double Bass & Piano" was released, recorded with pianist Hanna Holeksa, containing compositions by Sofia Gubaidulina, Lowell Liebermann and Frank Proto.